 It might not seem critical to your sleep, but kindness and connection can reduce stress and its harmful effects on mood and sleep.

-Despite all the bad news that you may come across, try to find some positive stories, such as how people are supporting one another through the pandemic.
-You can use technology to stay in touch with friends and family so that you can maintain social connections despite the need for social distancing.
+While the bad news can feel at once overwhelming and all-consuming, try to find some positive stories, such as how people are supporting one another through the pandemic.
+You can use technology to stay in touch with friends and family to maintain social connections despite the need for social distancing.

-Finding ways to relax can be a potent tool in improving your sleep.
+Finding ways to relax can be a potent tool to improve your sleep.
 Deep breathing, stretching, yoga, mindfulness meditation, calming music, and quiet reading are just a few examples of relaxation techniques that you can build into your routines.
-If you’re not sure where to get started, check out smartphone apps like Headspace and Calm that have programs designed for people new to meditation.
+If you’re not sure where to get started, explore smartphone apps like Headspace and Calm that have programs designed for people new to meditation.

 Another relaxation strategy during this pandemic is to avoid becoming overwhelmed by coronavirus-related news.
 For example, you can try techniques including:

-With news about the novel coronavirus moving at a mile-a-minute, it’s important to have resources for trusted, evidence-based information.
-Two such sources include the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC).
-Their sites offer key information about COVID-19 including how to keep your family and community safe and how to avoid coronavirus myths.
+With news about the novel coronavirus — and the developing vaccines — moving at a mile-a-minute, it’s important to have resources for trusted, evidence-based information.
+We list several quality sources below.
+These sites offer key information about COVID-19, including how to keep your family and community safe and how to avoid coronavirus myths.